14th Pennsylvania Cavalry Regiment: Weyer's Cave and the Burning

 Following the Battle of Fisher's Hill, the two armies continued south along the pike.
 Major Daily commanded the regiment while Schoonmaker commanded the 1st Brigade.
-Lieutenant Colonel Blakeley was in Pittsburgh for a court martial case, Major Gibson was under arrest, and Major Foley was still in a hospital for his wounds.
-Early was pursued up the valley through New Market, and eventually eastward as he moved toward Port Republic and Brown's Gap.
-Powell's division patrolled the areas around Harrisonburg, Mount Crawford, and Staunton.
+Lieutenant Colonel Blakeley was in Pittsburgh for a court martial case, Major Gibson was under arrest, and Major Foley was in a hospital.
+Powell's Division patrolled the areas around Harrisonburg, Mount Crawford, and Staunton.

-The division arrived at Weyer's Cave in the afternoon of September 26, and Schoonmaker's brigade crossed the South River and attacked enemy cavalry.
+The division arrived at Weyer's Cave in the afternoon of September 26, and Schoonmaker's Brigade crossed the South River and attacked enemy cavalry.
 The brigade drove the Confederate cavalry east until it encountered infantry and artillery.
 Fighting until dark, the brigade returned to Weyer's Cave on the west side of the river.
-On the morning of September 27, a Confederate artillery shell flew through Schoonmaker's headquarters and exploded harmlessly beyond it.
-The 14th Pennsylvania Cavalry was quickly formed in line and charged the enemy.
-Soon it was discovered that they were fighting as many as five Confederate divisions, and the regiment was driven back.
-The regiment contested its position so well that the Adjutant General of Pennsylvania ordered them to have an inscription on their regimental battle flag that read: "Weyer's Cave September 27th 1864 For Gallantry in Battle."
+On the morning of September 27, fighting began again and it was discovered that the Confederate army had as many as five divisions.
+The regiment was driven back, but contested its position so well that the Adjutant General of Pennsylvania ordered an inscription on the 14th Pennsylvania's regimental battle flag that read: "Weyer's Cave September 27th 1864 For Gallantry in Battle."

 Near the close of the skirmish at Weyer's Cave, Major General George Armstrong Custer arrived to succeed Powell as commander of the division.
-Early's army moved to Staunton and Waynesboro.
-The division moved to Port Republic where it camped, and Powell turned over command to Custer.
-Most of Sheridan's army fell back to Cedar Creek and Harrisonburg.
-For the next two weeks, much of the farming infrastructure and food between Harrisonburg and Staunton was destroyed by detachments from Sheridan's Army.
-Custer's 2nd Division, including the 14th Pennsylvania Cavalry, was among those assigned with this task.
+Early's army moved to Staunton and Waynesboro, while Powell's/Custer's Division moved to Port Republic.
+For the next two weeks, Custer's 2nd Division, including the 14th Pennsylvania Cavalry, was among those assigned to burn the region's farming infrastructure.
+Over 2,000 barns, 70 mills, and food located between Harrisonburg and Staunton were destroyed.
 On September 30, Custer was transferred to command the 3rd Cavalry Division, and Powell returned to command the 2nd Cavalry Division.
-Sheridan reported on October 7 that "I have destroyed over 2,000 barns filled with wheat, hay and farming implements; over 70 mills, filled with flour and wheat; have driven in front of the army over 4,000 head of stock, and have killed and issued to the troops not less than 3,000 sheep."